Bed Sore Treatment:

 How do I schedule a wound care service?

-Scheduling a wound care service with our team at NYC Wound is easy.
-Simply call us directly and our Care Coordinator will assist: (516) 855-7655
+Scheduling a wound care service with wound care Specialists team at NYC Wound is easy.
+Simply call us directly and wound care Specialists Coordinator will assist: (516) 855-7655

 In addition to bed sores, our team treats diabetic foot wounds and venous leg ulcers.
 We create individualized plans to support healing for each type of wound and guide patients through the full recovery process.